vinay-14298/c-programming/README.md

 # c-programming
-My hackerrank c programming work has been attached.
+My hackerrank C programming work has been attached.